gregor160300/IN4253ET-HackingLab/README.md

 - Check for DNSSEC support
 - Record request and response sizes
 - Compute amplification potential
+- Calculate cost of doing a DDOS of size x
+- Look into the effect of rate limiting

 ## Optional goals
 - Also include Belgian and Serbian government